-The FTEs of personnel shown in the budget page should only be those where costs and time are associated with Marsden funding.
-If Marsden funding is not sought for particular individuals (for example: overseas investigators; post-doctoral researchers with stand-alone fellowships; or postgraduate students with other sources of funding) then the individual should still be named on the budget page but with zero FTEs recorded.
+CHANGED FOR 2025: The FTEs of personnel shown in the budget page should reflect the total FTE committed to the project, regardless of whether or not Marsden funding is sought for that person.
+If Marsden funding is not sought for particular individuals (for example: overseas investigators; post-doctoral researchers with standalone fellowships; or postgraduate students with other sources of funding) then the individual should still be named on the budget page but with their proposed FTE recorded.
+For example, any overseas Als should be listed as zero dollars, with their FTE, e.g. 0.05, recorded.